lisp-docs/process-dpans3r/output/chap-22/cc-c-the-lisp-pretty-printer/_cc-c-b-b-dynamic-control-of-the-arrangement-of-output.md

 The first line of Figure 22–3 shows a schematic piece of output.
 Each of the characters in the output is represented by “-”.
 The positions of conditional newlines are indicated by digits.
-The beginnings and ends of logical blocks are indicated by “&lt;” and “&gt;” respectively.
+The beginnings and ends of logical blocks are indicated by “<” and “>” respectively.